lexxnsk/rsschool-devops-course-task6/README.md

 This repository branch contains a Jenkins Pipeline along with the required configuration adjustments to automate the deployment of Grafana, a multi-platform open source analytics and interactive visualization web application.

 ## Manual deployment using Helm
 The provided code snippet demonstrates how to deploy Grafana in a Kubernetes cluster using Helm, a package manager for Kubernetes.
-It involves adding the Bitnami Helm repository, updating the repository index, and using the helm upgrade --install command to deploy the kube-prometheus chart.
+It involves adding the Bitnami Helm repository, updating the repository index, and using the helm upgrade --install command to deploy the grafana chart.
 - helm repo add bitnami https://charts.bitnami.com/bitnami
 - helm repo update
 - helm upgrade --install grafana bitnami/grafana \